-Milan in a Day ~ Sightseeing ~ Self Guided Walking Tour with Photos
+Milan in a Day: Self Guided Sightseeing Walking Tour

 Milan has existed as a population center for centuries before the birth of Christ under the ruling dominion of different tribes of people and has survived everything from wars to epidemics.

-In this post I will share some of the photos he took while on a sightseeing self guided walking tour of Milan back in 2006 when he was taking a break from the wine business that took him to that metropolis.
+One day he ventured out on a sightseeing self guided walking tour of Milan back in 2006.
+He was taking a break from the wine business that took him to that metropolis.

 The architect of this magnificent iron and glass domed structure, Giuseppe Mengoni, sadly fell to his death off of some scaffolding prior to its completion.
 There are frescoes and mosaics embellishing this stunning architectural beauty of a building.